shortishly/pgec/README.md

 ```json
 {"rows": [{"x":1,"y":"foo"}]}
 ```

+Where, `pub` is the publication that we have created, and `xy` is a table that is part of that publication.

 Changes that are applied to the PostgreSQL table are automatically streamed to `pgec` and applied to the edge cache.